LNER Gresley A4 class 4-6-2 no. 7 Sir Nigel Gresley

 BR(ER) Thompson A2/3 class 4-6-2 no. 60520 Owen Tudor

 BR(ER) Thompson A2/3 class 4-6-2 no. 60520 Owen Tudor.
 This lovely model was built from the DJH kit by Graham Varlev, with Slaters wheels, a Portescap RG7 motor and gears unit.
 Current collection is by plunger pickups.
 Paintwork is by Larry Goddard and he has signed his name, together with the builder’s name on the underside of the running plate to give absolute provenance.
-She runs as quietly and as smoothly as she looks.
+He carries very light weathering by Richard Pogson and runs as quietly and as smoothly as he looks.